-Quadratic space with isometry
+Quadratic spaces with isometry

 In Oscar, such a pair is encoded by the type called QuadSpaceWithIsom